jassuwu/scrape-psgtech/README.md

 Some things that the server should be able to do are:

 - [ ] Calc and store PageRank scores
-- [ ] Process queries (maybe even some pseudo relevance feedback ?)
+- [x] Process queries
-- [ ] Serve requests really fast.
+- [x] Serve requests really fast.
 - [ ] Able to receive User feedback and adjust some kind of multiplier for every document.

 # Research

-5. Query processing steps
+- Incorporation of PageRank scores.
+- Approriate method of user relevance feedback.